Chapter One: Solid Brigade

 As Cabil confidently stood in survey upon the steps, he drew his newly gifted blades and inhaled the pungent taste of the wild austere affair.

-He bolted, utilizing the blades as an extension of his combustions.
-As he sliced through the demonic masses, a foreign entity surged through his veins.
+The warrior bolted, utilizing the blades as an extension of his combustions.
+While he sliced through the demonic masses, a foreign entity surged through his veins.
 Quicker his movements became, rippling through thin air while the ocular oxygen ducts mounted on his back whistled hot steam.
-A light flickered in his eyes in an instant—he grunted, the hate showering him in blood.
+A light flickered in his eyes in an instant, his hate showering him in blood.
 Slash after slash the blows deepened, snuffing out every last drop of revulsion dripping out of their callus revolting bodies.
 An amorphous abhorrence doused his path and crippled the walls of pain encompassing him, weakening his spirit, but fueling his strength.

 'How much longer should I fight to protect her?'

 "Let him be?
 He almost sliced me open!"
 She scoffed, disengaging her dual rapid fire pistols before tailing him.
 "An apology would have been nice, or was that your way of flirting with me?"
-She teased, folded arms behind her head.
-"Come on, Cabil.
+She folded her arms behind her head, playful, "Come on, Cabil.
 Stop being such a closed book.
 You have to let someone in eventually.
 Why not talk to me?"

 He sighed indefinitely, "I'm going home."